CatalinaPope/CatalinaPope/README.md

 - 👋 Hi, I’m @iamLisaJB
 - 👀 I’m creative at heart, I love family, friends, and a good action movie.
-- 🌱 I’m currently creating solutions ...HTML, CSS JavaScript & GitHub
+- 🌱 I’m currently creating solutions ...HTML, CSS JavaScript
 - 💞️ I’m looking to collaborate on ...Newbie projects
 - 📫 How to reach me ...